Doctors & Staff

 Outside of work, Dr. Sennello is very interested in enjoying nature, being active, yoga and travel.
 She also enjoys spending time with her husband, John and their two mixed breed dogs, Oscar and Truman.

 Dr. Beth Johnson

 Dr. Beth Johnson obtained her Doctorate of Veterinary Medicine from Purdue University.
-After a year rehabilitating wildlife in Sanibel Island, FL, Dr. Johnson continued her education with a rotating internship in small animal medicine and surgery at Veterinary Referral and Emergency Center in Norwalk, CT followed by a residency in small animal internal medicine at the University of Tennessee in Knoxville, TN.
+After a year rehabilitating wildlife in Sanibel Island, Florida, Dr. Johnson continued her education with a rotating internship in small animal medicine and surgery at Veterinary Referral and Emergency Center in Norwalk, CT followed by a residency in small animal internal medicine at the University of Tennessee in Knoxville, TN.

 Dr. Johnson understands that animals can’t communicate or comprehend hospitals and medical procedures in the same way we do.
-She therefore prioritizes maximizing comfort and reducing stress during exams and procedures.
+She. therefore. prioritizes maximizing comfort and reducing stress during exams and procedures.
 Her goal is best medicine with an emphasis on quality of life.